 But internal promotions can also cause people problems when not done well.
 Consider the top performer placed in a managerial role without the appropriate leadership skills.
 Or the individual contributors left behind who are resentful they weren’t picked for the opportunity.

-It’s critical to create a culture and system for employee development that makes promoting from within work.
-Here are four ways to do that:
+It’s critical to create a culture and system for employee development that enables promoting from within.
+Here’s how to do that:

 Foster a culture that supports internal growth and movement.

 When we released the results of the 2019 Employee Engagement Report, we were shocked by one finding in particular: Nine of the 10 top drivers of engagement—and turnover intent—relate to the organization.

 Which means it’s not just about loving the job you have, working on a great team, or getting along with your manager.
 What drives employees at work is how the organization is set up in the first place.

 If your company doesn’t have a culture that supports internal growth and movement, the ability to promote employees or develop career paths becomes much more difficult.
 Rather than working as part of an existing company culture, you’re swimming upstream against the culture.

 Why should your company adopt this mindset of internal growth and movement?
 Because it’s better to grow and develop employees internally than lose them to another organization.

 Proactively identify opportunities for employee growth.